Mike Davis (baseball)

 Michael Dwayne Davis (born June 11, 1959) is an American former professional baseball right fielder.
 He played 10 seasons in Major League Baseball (MLB) from 1980 to 1989 for the Oakland Athletics and Los Angeles Dodgers.
 He was selected by the Athletics in the third round of the 1977 Major League Baseball draft and signed as a free agent with the Dodgers before the 1988 season.
 He is most remembered as the Dodger who earned a two-out walk in the bottom of the ninth of Game 1 of the 1988 World Series, stole second base, and ultimately scored on Kirk Gibson's walk-off home run that won the game.
 The Dodgers would go on to win the series, four games to one.

-Davis debuted for the Oakland Athletics in 1980 and played eight seasons for the team.
+Drafted out of Hoover High School in San Diego in 1977, Davis debuted for the Athletics in 1980 and played eight seasons for the team.
 From 1985 to 1987, his three best statistical seasons, he hit 65 home runs, collected 209 RBI's, and hit for a .274 average.
 He signed with the Los Angeles Dodgers after the 1987 season.

 In 1988, Davis fought through an injury in spring training and largely struggled in his first National League season, hitting .196 with only two home runs and 17 runs batted in.